Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

-In a separate experiment, we tested the influence of the number of message passing steps.
+In a separate experiment, we tested the influence of the number of message-passing steps.
 Figure~\ref{fig:sokoban-perf}-right shows the training progress with 1, 3, 5 and 10 message passes.
 More message passes always result in faster learning and better final performance.
-With more message passes (we tested 15 and 20) the model did not train at all, and the final performance was zero.
+However, when we further increased the number of message passes to 15 or 20, the model did not train at all and the final performance was zero.

+Finally, we performed a similar experiment as in BlockWorld -- we compared the learning process with and without the preconditions.
+In Sokoban, the preconditions mask out the nodes without any boxes, hence forcing the \emph{push-} actions to select a place with a box.
+However, in this environment, we found that disabling preconditions did not result in any degradation of the performance.
+Apparently, the model trained without preconditions learns to ignore the meaningless actions early in the training.